realworldocaml/book/en/02-guided-tour.md

 # A Guided Tour

-This chapter is going to give an overview of OCaml, by walking you through a series of small examples that cover most of the major features.
-The idea is to give you a sense of what OCaml can do, without going into great detail about any individual feature.
+This chapter is going to give an overview of OCaml by walking through a series of small examples that cover most of the major features.
+This should give a sense of what OCaml can do, without going into too much detail about any particular topic.

-We'll present this using the toplevel, an interactive shell that lets you type in expressions and then evaluates them immediately.
+We'll present this guided tour using the OCaml toplevel, an interactive shell that lets you type in expressions and evaluate them interactively.
 When you get to the point of running real programs, you'll want to leave the toplevel behind, but it's a great tool for getting to know the language.

 You should have a working toplevel as you go through this chapter, so you can try out the examples as you go.
 There is a zero-configuration